Coronary Artery Bypass Surgery

 If the plaque in the artery walls ruptures, it can cause a life-threatening blood clot on its surface.
 This can partially or completely block the flow of blood to coronary arteries.
 Ruptured plaque in the heart’s arteries is the leading cause of heart attacks.
 Before undergoing open heart surgery, your cardiologist will complete a procedure called cardiac catheterization.
 This enables the cardiologist to determine where the blockage is located as well as how many bypasses you require.

 During coronary artery bypass surgery, the cardiac surgeon connects a healthy vein or artery to the blocked one.
 The healthy vein or artery goes around the blocked portion to create a new path for the blood containing oxygen to flow into the muscles of the heart.
-UPMC Western Maryland cardiothoracic surgeon, Dr. Mark Nelson, can complete several coronary artery bypasses at the same time.
-He also works with assistant surgeons, a team of cardiac nurses, an anesthesiologist, and a professional who operates the heart-lung machine called a perfusionist.
+Several coronary artery bypasses can be completed at the same time.

 After surgery, you are immediately transported to the state-of-the-art cardiovascular unit (CVU).
-A team member will let your family know when you arrive in the CVU as well as when they’re able to visit you.
-Each CVU patient receives high-quality, individualized care.
+Each patient receives high-quality, individualized care.

 Coronary artery bypass surgery is not a cure for heart disease, but rather a treatment for it.
 After discharge, you must commit to a healthy diet, moderate exercise, reducing stress, and quitting smoking.
-You may also consider enrolling in the UPMC Western Maryland cardiac rehabilitation program for extra support.
+You may also consider enrolling in our cardiac rehabilitation program for extra support.

 Heart Valve Surgery

 Damage to the heart valves for any reason causes an abnormal flow in blood that forces the heart to work much harder than it would have to otherwise.
 This can eventually lead to heart failure.
-The UPMC Western Maryland heart team can either repair or replace a damaged heart valve, depending on your situation.
+Our team can either repair or replace a damaged heart valve, depending on your situation.

 During heart valve repair surgery, the surgeon threads a small catheter containing an expandable balloon into the heart and places it next to the affected valve.
 The surgeon then expands the balloon to stretch the valve open and separate its leaflets.
 This allows for improved blood flow at the completion of the surgical procedure.